Special Needs Trusts

 Leaving Money Directly to Your Loved One

 Leaving money directly to a person with a disability will almost certainly eliminate his or her eligibility for SSI and Medicaid.
 It also may have a devastating result if that person lacks the capacity to manage money.
-The only time it may be better to leave property directly to your loved one with a disability is if that person is unlikely to ever qualify for SSI and Medicaid and can be trusted to manage the funds.
+The only time it may be better to leave property directly to your loved one with a disability is if that person is unlikely to ever qualify for SSI and Medicaid and has the ability to manage the funds.

 Using a Pooled Trust